-Here's a little bit more about me, my loved ones and where I live...
+Here's a little bit more about me and my loved ones...

-No-one in particular gave me a love of the soil at an early age, though I did end up studying Agricultural and Environmental Science for my first degree, where we looked at soil and its formation in great detail amongst a whole host of other fascinating things.
+No-one in particular gave me a love of the soil at an early age, though I did end up studying Agricultural and Environmental Science for my first degree, where amongst other things we looked at soil and its formation in great detail.

-I finally got the gardening bug when we moved to our current home in Chippenham in 1999 owing to the challenge of a 15 x 15 metre plot on a 1 in 10 slope with a limestone clay soil.
-I feel I'm returning to the inspiration of those early studies.
+I finally got the gardening bug when we moved to our current home in 1999 owing to the challenge of a 15 x 15 metre plot on a 1 in 10 slope with a limestone clay soil.
+I feel I've returned to the inspiration of those early studies.

 Some further introductory information you might like to read

 - Meet and Greet - a very quick introduction I wrote for BlogCamp

-- You can find out more about my garden and allotment on their dedicated page
+- See more about my garden and allotment on their dedicated page

-- How and why I came into blogging; plus a quick blog tour around my key features if you're unfamiliar with blogs; and my Glossary page for all the abbreviations (e.g. NAH) I use regularly
+- How and why I came into blogging; plus a quick blog tour around the key features if you're unfamiliar with blogs; and my Glossary page for all the abbreviations (e.g. NAH) I use

 - The story behind the name of Veg Plotting and VP

 - All about my profile picture at the top of the page, which is also my avatar across the web

-- My New Life's Resolutions: the four guiding principles forming my life's framework
+- My New Life's Resolutions: the four guiding principles which form my life's framework

-- Where I'm Veg Plotting: an introduction to Chippenham and the area surrounding where I live
+- Where I'm Veg Plotting: an introduction to Chippenham and the surrounding area

-- And not forgetting my very special garden helpers, Skimble and Jess
+- Finally, not forgetting my very special garden helpers, Skimble and Jess

 And now for my blogging philosophy...

 As well as talking about my own experiences, what I've learned along the way or anything quirky I've discovered.
 I like to provide links to good quality information should you wish to know more.